MaxineBean/XPTools/README.md

 -XP rate per usergroup
 -Perks per usergroup

+(You can technically add usergroup-specific perks by adding a check in the perk function.
+However, this will not be properly networked so the user will still be told he got the perk, even when he didn't.)

 -------------------------------
 ------------CONFIG-------------
 -------------------------------

-Maxwell.DataType = 'pdata' --How to save / load data
+Maxwell.DataType = 'pdata' --How to save / load data, this is also a lua file in Maxwell/core/data/ so you may easily create your own way of saving and loading (The functions for that have to be the same name, see below)

 Maxwell.Logging = false --Log events like players leaving etc Maxwell.LoggingExtensive = false --More detailed logging

-Maxwell.AutoXP = true --Automatically give XP every interval Maxwell.AutoXPInterval = 10 --Interval in seconds
+Maxwell.AutoXP = true --Automatically give XP every interval Maxwell.AutoXPInterval = 5 --Interval in seconds
-Maxwell.AutoXPAmount = 100 --XP to give every interval
+Maxwell.AutoXPAmount = 2 --XP to give every interval

-Maxwell.GroupAutoXP = true --Enable bonus XP rate ONLY from the auto-XP timer (see above) Maxwell.GroupXPRates = { //Sets Mulptipler for XP
-	{'VIP', 2}
-}

-Maxwell.GroupXPAmount = { //Sets the Amount of XP a Group gets, overrides AutoXPAmount
-	{'Owner', 500},
-	{'superadmin', 250}
-}

-Maxwell.IncreasedXPHighLevel = true --Enables Higher levels to get Higher XP Maxwell.IncreasedXPAmount = 100 --This determines how much xp is added per level set Maxwell.LevelSet = 10 --Sets the amount of levels needed to progress to next level set

-Maxwell.XPFromNPCs = true --Enables XP gains for killing NPCs

-Maxwell.PerksEnabled = true --Enable or disable perks

 -------------------------------
 --------ADDING MODULES---------